Mirxa27/app-newomen/ERROR_RESOLUTION_SUMMARY.md

 2. **Edge Function Not Deployed**: The `generate-assessment-insights` Edge Function needed to be redeployed

 3. **Insufficient Error Handling**: The frontend error handling didn't provide detailed error messages
+   - Error: "functionError?.context?.text is not a function"
+   - The code assumed `context.text` would always be a function, but error structures vary

+4. **Data Type Mismatch**: Assessment submission failed due to database type mismatch
+   - Error: "Failed to submit assessment.
+Please try again."
+   - Database column `ai_insights` is type `text`, but code was inserting an object
+   - No JSON serialization was performed before insertion

 ### Solutions Implemented